CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 ##### EXERCISE 2.b

+Select the list of reservations together with the details for the customer it is associated to.

+##### EXERCISE 2.c

-**User Story:** As a staff member, I want to consult reservations, but including the customer information.
+**User Story:** As a staff member, I want to consult reservations and the respective invoices

-Create an endpoint to get from `` the list of reservations, but including customer information.
+Create an endpoint to get from `/reservations-and-invoices/` the list of reservations and respective invoices.